artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 **Zipped directory**: Zipped directory transfers are a variant of the default transfer type in Archivematica.
-All materials can be transferred using the Zipped directory transfer type; the material just happens to be in a ``.zip``, ``.tgz``, or ``.tar.gz`` at the outset.
-When a Zipped directory transfer starts the zip will be decompressed and the material then processed using the Standard transfer workflow documented above.
+All materials can be transferred using the Zipped directory transfer type; the material just happens to be in a ``.zip``, ``.tgz``, or ``.tar.gz`` file at the outset.
+When a Zipped directory transfer starts, the zip will be decompressed and the material then processed using the Standard transfer workflow documented above.
+The internal structure of a zipped directory transfer matches that of the standard transfer and so can either be a loose collection of files, or more structured, for example, including an ``objects`` and ``metadata`` directory including Archivematica's special files such as metadata.csv, or identifiers.json.

 **Unzipped bags**: Archivematica can recognize and make use of materials that have been packaged according to the `BagIt File Packaging Format`_, colloquially